-Dundee Utd's 1983 title win remembered
+Clocks, bridies & Wee Jim's pyjamas - Utd's title win

 While the venue of their coronation made it more special, their succession only came after a fraught finale in front of 29,106 fans wedged inside a heaving Dens Park.

-"It was very tense and nervy and was a game I didn't enjoy," says winger Eamonn Bannon.
+"It was very tense and nervy and was a game I didn't enjoy," winger Eamonn Bannon says.
 "And I remember just being physically and mentally drained.
-You see players go mental after they win leagues but I was very subdued.
+You see players go mental after they win leagues, but I was very subdued.
 We didn't play well and it was a real anti-climax for me.
 I just felt shattered."

-Such emotions are understandable in the circumstances but the game had started better than the league leaders could have hoped.
+Such emotions are understandable in the circumstances, but the game had started better than the league leaders could have hoped.
 Ralph Milne marked the weekend of his 22nd birthday with a goal so breathtaking that it has since become immortalised in song.

 On the 14th of May, 1983,